ardneh/node-mdb-conduit/README.md

   close to as fast as v8ToMongo, get rid of MongoV8Helpers.
 Otherwise, rename MongoV8Helpers to someone meaningful (all it does/should do is convert from V8 types <-> BSON).
-* Move test cases to test/
+* Coalesce and optimise the input pipeline.
 * Make it extentable (DocumentSources, Pipeline, etc...) preferably both from C++ AND node (much lower priority).
 * Enable veryfy(), *assert(),